329 Russell Street

 Maintained by the Amherst Historical Society, the Amherst History Museum in the 1750 Strong House "takes visitors on a journey from the town's colonial past, through its industrial age and into the computer-driven present."
 The period rooms of the Amherst History Museum are filled with decorative arts, paintings, household implements, agricultural tools and more, including pewter plates, blue and white Staffordshire china, an 18th century grandfather clock and a Victorian calling card holder.
 Rotating exhibits, special programming, and educational tours are offered throughout the year.

-The Mead Art Museum, located just east of Amherst College's Main Quadrangle, houses over 16,000 works of art from all over the world.
-From Rubens to Monet, the Mead Art Museum features major works by major artists, as well as such works as West African sculptures and Japanese woodblock prints.
+The Mead Art Museum, located on the campus of Amherst College, houses a large collection of art from all over the world.
+From Rubens to Monet, the Mead Art Museum features major works by major artists, as well as such works as West African sculptures and Japanese prints.
 The Mead is open for the public to visit and admission is always free.

 Come visit the birthplace of one of America's best-loved authors, Emily Dickinson, who was born here in December 1830.
 The famed poet spent most of her life here composing over 1800 poems.
-The property consists of two different residences that are open to the public; The Evergreens, home to Emily's brother Austin and The Homestead, where she lived and her impressive collection of poems were found after her death.
-Visitors can see the house through special guided and audio tours.
+The property consists of two different residences that are open to the public: The Evergreens, home to Emily's brother Austin, and The Homestead, where she lived and where her numerous unpublished poems were found after her death.
+Visitors can see both houses through special guided and audio tours.

 Dedicated to educating diverse audiences about Emily Dickinson

-One of the region's great authors of children's books is Eric Carle, author and artist of the beloved classic Caterpillar.
-The three galleries of the museum are dedicated to picture book art and children's books.
-The Eric Carle Museum is a great place to introduce children to art via their favorite picture and storybooks.
+One of the region's great authors of children's books is Eric Carle, author and artist of the beloved classic, The Very Hungry Caterpillar.
+The Eric Carle Museum of Picture Book Art consists of three galleries dedicated to picture book art and children's books.
+The museum also has a reading room, art center, and cafe.
+The Eric Carle Museum is a great place to introduce children to art via their favorite pictures and story books.

 More than 200,000 objects spanning a dozen different types of natural history collections that have been acquired through expeditions, exchanges, donations and purchases from the 1820's to the present from local areas, Africa, Asia, and South and Central America can be found at the Amherst College Museum of Natural History.
 The Hitchcock Ichnology Collection continues to be the largest fossil track collection in the world and one of the most studied.